 • How long has this affiliate program been in place?

 • What form of compensation is offered?
-In other words, are you getting actual cash , are you getting credits for your product, are you getting free AirMiles — what are you actually getting?
+In other words, are you getting actual cash, are you getting credits for your product, are you getting free AirMiles — what are you getting?

 • What kind of associate tracking software is being used?